nopara73/DotNetWallet/README.md

+This repository has been archived now.
+See its successor: https://github.com/zkSNACKs/WalletWasabi/

 # DotNetWallet
 Cross platform Bitcoin wallet implementation in .NET Core for a CodeProject tutorial: [Build a Bitcoin wallet in C#](https://www.codeproject.com/script/Articles/ArticleVersion.aspx?waid=214550&aid=1115639)